-In this tutorial you will learn how to locate the full-text of an article when you have a citation.
+In this tutorial you will learn two ways to locate the full-text of an article when you have a citation.

 Use the arrows below to navigate through the tutorial.

-Review the citation below and identify the title of the magazine or journal.
+Take a look at the citation below and identify the title of the article.

 Aldhous, Peter.
 Inside the stem cell wars.
 New Scientist, 6/12/2010, Vol. 206 Issue 2764, p12-14

 Next to each database you will see a list of dates; these are the publication dates where full-text articles are available.

 Review the citation and identify the date that the article was published: